 As reported in this space last month, Taylor Swift has recently been involved in a copyright infringement court battle over the question of whether the lyrics of her hit song “Shake it Off” were copied from an early 2000s song by 3LW titled “Playas Gon’ Play.”
 This post also looks at a trademark dispute over the phrase “Taco Tuesdays”.

-Tomorrow is the first day of the Chinese New Year.
-And 2017 is the Year of the Rooster!
-Nelligan O’Brien Payne’s Intellectual Property Group wishes you and your family health, happiness and prosperity in the year ahead.
+Today is the first day of the Chinese New Year.
+And 2018 is the Year of the Dog!
+People born in the Year of the Dog – birth years 1934, 1946, 1958, 1970, 1982, 1994 and 2006 – are characterised as sincere, reliable, considerate, intelligent, and hardworking.
+Nelligan O’Brien Payne’s Intellectual Property Group wishes you and your family health, happiness and prosperity for 2018.

 The job description of being a successful performing artist has certainly expanded in recent years, and it has become quite common for celebrities to seek registration for the intellectual property rights surrounding the burgeoning business of being a star.